Our approach to tax

 We are transparent and proactive in all interactions with the tax authorities.
 We have an open and positive working relationship with the tax authorities and we aim at constructive dialogue with them.
 We are committed to prompt disclosure and transparency in all tax matters with the tax authorities.

 We are committed to meet all statutory compliance obligations in each jurisdiction.
-Our target is to comply with the applicable tax rules in our operating countries for all tax filing, tax reporting and tax payment obligations.
-Kemira monitors closely legislative changes and developments globally.
-In addition to corporate income taxes, Kemira pays or collects other taxes, for example, indirect taxes, property taxes, customs duties, energy and waste taxes, employment taxes like payroll taxes and social security contributions.
+We comply with the applicable tax rules in our operating countries for all tax filing, tax reporting and tax payment obligations.
+Kemira monitors closely legislative changes and developments globally such as OECD Pillar 2 -requirements as well as tax interpretations made by the local tax authorities In addition to corporate income taxes, Kemira pays or collects other taxes, for example, indirect taxes, property taxes, customs duties, energy and waste taxes, employment taxes like payroll taxes and social security contributions.

 We apply the OECD standards in cross-border transactions and we ensure that our transfer pricing is in accordance with the “arm’s length principle”.
+Kemira has implemented the automated transfer pricing processes with aid of Operational Transfer Pricing Analytics solution.
+Kemira has centralized business models, one single ERP system and robotics to manage these processes.
 Kemira also meets the transfer pricing and Country-by-Country (“CbC”) reporting requirements in each jurisdiction as required.